 The goals and policies described in this section respond to the analysis provided in Chapter 3.
-Existing Conditions and the public engagement summarized in Appendices A and B.
+Existing Conditions and the public engagement summarized in the Appendices.

 The public engagement includes three workshops, a stakeholder and public workshop in April and May 2022 and a public workshop in September 2022.
 The spring workshops included a discussion of the previous Harbor Plan and current issues that need to be addressed.
 The workshop in September focused on the recommendations based on those issues.
+The revised plan was made available to the public for review and comment in March and April 2023.